felixfsdev/ghsync-gui/README.md

 ## PAT configuration

-This app requires a GitHub Personal Access Token (PAT) to fetch your repositories from the GitHub api.
+This app requires a GitHub Personal Access Token (PAT) to fetch your repositories from the GitHub API.
 Luckily, it is very easy to get one.

 1. Go to [github.com](https://github.com).
 2. Click your profile picture and click Settings.